 See our Academic integrity page to learn more about being honest, respectful and ethical in your study and assessments.

 There are many different referencing styles, each with its own set of rules.
-For Open Polytechnic assignments use the American Psychological Association 7th edition referencing style.
+For Open Polytechnic assessments use the American Psychological Association 7th edition referencing style.
 This is commonly known as APA 7.

 - is a system that determines the style and format for how to write your references